 "It's okay," said Jadzia.

 "Good," said Ezri, who was in a bit of a daze.
 She looked up at her own lover.
 "Hi, Jake.
 You look taller.
 Or am I just shorter?"
 Jake pulled her up and kissed her.
+Everyone was nice enough not to point out the fact that they'd just been revealed to be stepsiblings.

 The three pairs of lovers strode outside, into the beautiful night.
 "Is it just me," said Julian, "or do the stars shine a little brighter tonight?"